System design interview guide

 (days, interactive) (months–years, async query)

-In the room: Audit streams may skip sampling and land in WORM—say that explicitly.
+In the room: Say explicitly: audit streams may skip sampling and land in WORM or stricter retention.

 Core design approaches

-Structured JSON with required fields: timestamp, service, level, trace_id, message (bounded size).
+JSON with required fields: timestamp, service, level, trace_id, message (bounded size).
+Reject or quarantine oversize lines and schema drift.

-Warm/cold: minutes to hours for compliance or analytics.
+Warm/cold: minutes to hours for compliance or analytics—object storage, columnar engines.

 Detailed design